Criminal Law – prison reform

 If the initial damage information shows losses that may meet thresholds for a federal disaster declaration, the state could request that the Federal Emergency Management Agency (FEMA ) join state and local officials for a more thorough assessment of the damage.
 If it appears the state meets the federal assistance criteria, the governor could request a major disaster declaration from the President.

 While there is no defined damage amount for Individual Assistance, the state’s past experience with requests for federal assistance shows that it takes hundreds of homes with severe damage to qualify for the program.
 The Public Assistance program does have a population-based threshold, which for Illinois is $18.1 million statewide.
-Once the state meets the statewide threshold, individual counties would also best generic levitra overnight have to meet a threshold of $3.56 times the county’s population.
+Once the state meets the statewide threshold, individual counties would also prednisone have to meet a threshold of $3.56 times the county’s population.

 IEMA Director James K. Joseph says it will take a few weeks to gather the initial damage assessment information from local emergency management officials since some impacted counties are still dealing with high waters.